-Woman Who Caused Lockdown of Columbine and Denver School Found Dead
+Woman Kills Herself After Sparking School Closings Over Columbine Threat

 “Everything that I have heard in briefings does not indicate that she had any assistance or friends in the area,” he said.
 “Just a fascination with the Columbine area, and the horrendous crime that went on there 20 years ago,” he said.

-The Sheriff’s office on Tuesday said in a Facebook post that Pais “made threats in the Denver metropolitan area.”
+The sheriff’s office on Tuesday said in a Facebook post that Pais “made threats in the Denver metropolitan area.”

 “She is armed and considered to be extremely dangerous,” police said on Tuesday.